-- Exit payments in the public sector will be capped at a maximum of £95,000 including pension benefits - The cap will include all payments in relation to all exits from relevant employments that occur within 28 day period - The cap will cover a wide range of payments - There will be a limited number of exempt payments (e.g. death or injury) - There will be power for full council to waive the cap subject to Treasury directions.

-- 3.14 Further, in March 2016 the Government issued draft regulations concerning the recovery of exit payments made to employees who have left the public sector and return to the same within a period of 12 months.
-The regulations are due to take effect from spring 2017.
-The Government proposes to set the minimum salary at which the recovery provisions apply at £80,000 per annum. - 3.15 Relevant council employment policies will be reviewed once the full details and implications are known in relation to the new Regulations concerning exit payments.
+- Exit payments in the public sector will be capped at a maximum of £95,000 including pension benefits - The cap will include all payments in relation to all exits from relevant employments that occur within 28 day period - The cap will cover a wide range of payments - There will be a limited number of exempt payments (e.g. death or injury) - There will be power for full council to waive the cap subject to Treasury directions. - 3.14 In addition, in March 2016 the Government issued draft regulations to provide for the recovery of exit payments made to employees who leave the public sector and return to the same within a period of 12 months.
+The regulations have not yet taken effect, however if and/or when they do take effect, the Council will be bound by them.
+The Government proposes to set the minimum salary at which the recovery provisions apply at £80,000 per annum. - 3.15 If the proposals outlined in paragraphs 3.13 and 3.14 (or a version of them) are implemented, then relevant council employment policies will be reviewed once the full details and implications are known.